The Ultimate Guide to Observing Mars

 Since then, numerous space probes and landers have successfully journeyed to the Red Planet, beginning in the mid-1960s.
 Scientists now have a better understanding of this dry, desolate world filled with extinct volcanoes, canyons, craters, and a thin atmosphere.

 For the amateur astronomer, observing Mars through a telescope can be just as exciting as collecting data from the rovers is for professionals.
 Best of all, you can do it right from your backyard!
-This guide will help you understand Mars and why it is such a favorable target in 2020.
+This guide will help you understand Mars and why it is such a favorable target.
 We’ll also provide equipment recommendations, methods of capturing your own Mars images, surface features to look out for, observing tips, and more.

 Tip #1: Understanding Mars Opposition